Blog

 4. Defrost ice build-up so doors shut right.

 Do this every few years, and your rv refrigerator will hum along.
-While you’re at it, consider installing an RV water filter so the drinks you chill are as clean as they are cold.

 Installation Without Tears